Radk510/Game_RockPaperScissors_CSharp/Game_RockPaperScissors/Specification/view_description.md

 2. *GetCurrentDateView()* - in this method we get current date in default form

-3. ChoseWhatToUseView() - this method gets an apportunity to user to chose what to use: Rock, Paper or Scissors
+3. ChoseWhatToUse() - this method gets an apportunity to user to chose what to use: Rock, Paper or Scissors

 1.1. **How it's works:**
 - In this method we print to console a question: Chose what you want to use: Rock (press 'r'), Paper (press 'p') or Scissors (press 's')